David Aaron Greenberg

-David Aaron Greenberg is an American artist, singer, songwriter, poet, and essayist based in the New York metropolitan area.
+David Aaron Greenberg (born 1971) is an American artist, singer, songwriter, poet, and essayist based in the New York metropolitan area.

 Early life and education

 Greenberg attended Rutgers University from 1989 to 1993.
 In 1990, poet Allen Ginsberg became a mentor to him.
 Ginsberg would praise Greenberg to William S. Burroughs as "a very intelligent kid."
 After he graduated Phi Beta Kappa from Rutgers, Greenberg briefly lived in Ginsberg's East Village apartment.

 Career

 Greenberg's paintings and drawings were first exhibited at Alleged Gallery's original Ludlow Street location in a show curated by Tatiana von Fürstenberg in 1995.
 Roberta Smith highlighted his “energetic” drawing style in her review of the Na'er Do Wells group show at DNA Studios in 2000.
 His work has also been exhibited at the National Arts Club.

 In 1994, Greenberg founded the New York City indie rock band Pen Pal with poet and drummer Mario Mezzacappa, which would release their album Best Boy on Evil Teen Records in 1996.
 In 1999 he co-founded Disco Pusher, a New York City-based songwriting and production duo, with producer and composer David Sisko, that has collaborated on projects with artists as varied as Toots Hibbert and Ninjasonik.
 Greenberg released his first solo album Sending Love in 2020 on the indie label Arena 01.